Home » 30 Minute Meals » Balsamic Cranberry Chicken Skillet

 What’s the best way to tell when chicken is done?

-The chicken should reach an internal temperature of 165 degrees F. An instant-read thermometer is such a worthwhile investment for your kitchen; it removes all the guesswork so you have less stress, less uncertainty, and a better result every time!
-This one is inexpensive and works really well for me.
+Chicken breasts should reach an internal temperature of 165°F. An instant-read thermometer is the number tool I recommend for all home cooks, because it removes all the guesswork, leaving you with less uncertainty and stress, and a better result every time!

 Close up of a balsamic cranberry chicken skillet.